-Playground Safety
+28.Playground Safety

-At least one member of staff will supervise play breaks at all times.
+There are always at least two staff members supervising play breaks for junior school pupils.
 Staff must be vigilant and patrol the area.

 Boys should not climb on railings, gates, fire escapes or fences.

 Only soft balls may be used if permission has been granted by the duty member of staff and the ball provided for each child must be cleared for pressure and safety by the Deputy Head.